-President & CEO, LBJ Foundation
+President and CEO, LBJ Foundation

 Mark K. Updegrove is the president and CEO of the LBJ Foundation and serves as Presidential Historian for ABC News where he appears regularly on “Good Morning America” and “This Week.”
 From 2009 to 2017, he was the director of the LBJ Presidential Library where he hosted the Civil Rights Summit in 2014, which included Barack Obama, George W. Bush, Bill Clinton, and Jimmy Carter, and oversaw a major renovation of the Library’s core museum exhibits.